saplingdigitalltd/deployment-workflow/README.md

 The `Vagrantfile` and `ansible.cfg` file should be placed in your project root directory, not the deploy directory.

-Also, be sure to add the `.vagrant` folder to your project's `.gitignore` file so that directory's contents, which are auto-generated by Vagrant, aren't committed with your project's source.

 ### Config Vars

-Let's assume you are working on a project called "Groudskeeper".
+Let's assume you are working on a project called "Groundskeeper".

 * The git repo should be at github.com/saplingdigitalltd/groundskeeper
 * The local dev url should be groundskeeper.dev
+* The staging url should be groundskeeper.sapling.digital

 In this case the "project name" is "groundskeeper".
 You will need to set this as the "project_name" variable in `deploy/ansible/group_vars`.